-- (a) A child's attorney, best interests attorney, or court-appointed advisor appointed under this [act] is entitled to: - (1) receive a copy of each pleading or other record filed with the court in the proceeding; - (2) receive notice of and attend each hearing in the proceeding [and participate in any appeal that may be filed in the proceeding]; and - (3) participate in any case staffing or case management conference regarding the child in an abuse or neglect proceeding. - (b) A child's attorney, best interests attorney, or court-appointed advisor appointed under this [act] may not engage in ex parte contact with the court except as authorized by law other than this [act]. - (c) A court-appointed advisor may not take any action that may be taken only by a licensed attorney, including making opening and closing statements, examining witnesses in court, and engaging in discovery other than as a witness. - (d) The court, a child's attorney, or a best interests attorney may compel any courtappointed advisor for a child to attend a trial or hearing relating to the child and to testify as necessary for the proper disposition of the proceeding. - (e) The court shall ensure that any court-appointed advisor for a child has an opportunity to testify or, if present at the hearing and available for cross-examination, submit a report setting forth:
+(a) A child's attorney, best interests attorney, or court-appointed advisor best interests advocate appointed under this [act] is entitled to:

+(1) receive a copy of each pleading or other record filed with the court in the proceeding;

+(2) receive notice of and attend participate in each hearing in the proceeding [and participate and receive copies of all records in any appeal that may be filed in the proceeding]; and

+(3) participate in any case staffing or case management conference regarding the child in an abuse or neglect proceeding.

+(b) A child's attorney, best interests attorney, or court-appointed advisor best interests advocate appointed under this [act] may not engage in ex parte contact with the court except as authorized by law other than this [act].

+(c) A court-appointed advisor best interests advocate may not take any action that may be taken only by an attorney licensed in this state, including making opening and closing statements, examining witnesses in court, and engaging in discovery other than as a witness.

+(d) The court, a child's attorney, or a best interests attorney may compel any court- appointed advisor best interests advocate for a child to attend a trial or hearing relating to the child and to testify as necessary for the proper disposition of the proceeding.

+(e) The court shall ensure that any court-appointed advisor best interests advocate for a child has an opportunity to testify or, if present at the hearing and available for cross-examination, submit a report setting forth:

-- (1) the advisor's recommendations regarding the best interests of the child; and - (2) the reasons for the advisor's recommendations. - (f) A party may call any court-appointed advisor for the child as a witness for the purpose of cross-examination regarding the advisor's report even if the advisor is not listed as a witness by a party. - [(g) In a jury trial, disclosure to the jury of the contents of a court-appointed advisor's report is subject to this state's rules of evidence.]
+(1) the advisor's advocate's recommendations regarding the best interests of the child; and

+(2) the reasons for the advisor's advocate's recommendations.

+(f) A party may call any court-appointed advisor best interests advocate for the child as a witness for the purpose of cross-examination regarding the advisor's advocate's report even if the advisor advocate is not listed as a witness by a party.

+[(g) In a jury trial, disclosure to the jury of the contents of a court-appointed advisor's best interests advocate's report is subject to this state's rules of evidence.]